prasanthrangan/hyprdots/README.md

 > [!IMPORTANT]
 > Please note that any configurations you made will be overwritten if listed to be done so as listed by `Scripts/restore_cfg.lst`.
 > However, all replaced configs are backed up and may be recovered from in `~/.config/cfg_backups`.

-As a second update option, you can use `Hyde restore ...`, which does have a better way of managing restore and backup options.
-For more details, you can refer to [Hyde-cli - dots management wiki](https://github.com/kRHYME7/Hyde-cli/wiki/Dots-Management).

 <div align="right">
   <br>